EMDR: What Is It?

 “…anyway the first few sessions I couldn’t tell the difference really.
 And then one day after one of your meetings he told me he thought the ‘spell’ had finally broken.
 He was right.
 He’s really different now.
 The flashbacks have stopped.
 We still have a lot of problems to work through but we’re not stuck anymore…

-Exactly when EMDR is used as part of couple’s counselling is a decision between you, your partner and myself.
-Sometimes both partners are present when I use EMDR with one partner.
-Sometimes not.
-EMDR is generally not a beginning treatment intervention at Couples In Step.
+Exactly when and how EMDR is used as part of couple’s counselling is a decision between you, your partner and your therapist.
+Sometimes both partners are present.
+Sometimes only one partner attends.
+This is generally not a beginning treatment intervention at Couples In Step.
 Someday I’ll write more about that in a blog post.

 Who Provides EMDR Treatment?